Heavy flavor as a probe of hot QCD matter produced in proton-proton collisions: EPOS4 core-corona method and fluid evolution

-\emph{EPOS4 core-corona method and fluid evolution.--}From the above-mentioned primary interactions, we obtain a number of prehadrons.
+From the above-mentioned primary interactions, we obtain a more or less important number of prehadrons.
 We employ a core-corona procedure \cite{Werner:2007bf,Werner:2010aa,Werner:2013tya}, where the prehadrons, considered at a given proper time $\tau_{0}$, are separated into ``core'' and ``corona'' prehadrons, depending on the energy loss of each prehadron when traversing the ``matter'' composed of all the others.
-Corona prehadrons are those that escape, whereas core prehadrons constitute what we call ``core'', which acts as an initial condition for a hydrodynamic evolution \cite{Werner:2013tya,Karpenko_2014}.
+Corona prehadrons (per definition) can escape, whereas core prehadrons lose all their energy and constitute what we call ``core'', which acts as an initial condition for a hydrodynamic evolution \cite{Werner:2013tya,Karpenko_2014}.

-The evolution of the core ends whenever the energy density falls below a critical value $\epsilon_{\mathrm{FO}}=0.57 \rm GeV/fm^3$ (the corresponding critical temperature is $T_{FO}\approx 167 \rm MeV$), which marks the point where the fluid ``decays'' into hadrons.
+The evolution of the core ends whenever the energy density falls below some critical value $\epsilon_{\mathrm{FO}}$, which marks the point where the fluid ``decays'' into hadrons.
 It is not a switch from fluid to particles, it is a sudden decay, called ``hadronization''.
-The details of the energy-momentum flow and the energy and momentum conserving the creation of hadrons through the ``freeze-out (FO) hypersurface'' at $\epsilon_{\mathrm{FO}}$, can be found in~\cite{Werner:2023jpss}.
-The heavy quark hadronization will be described later.

 Let us consider a (randomly chosen, but typical) 7 TeV proton-proton scattering event with 6 Pomerons (representing roughly three times the average).
 In Fig. \ref{Energy-density-6-Pomerons}, we plot the energy density in the transverse plane ($x,y)$.
-We consider two snapshots, namely at the start time of the hydro evolution $\tau_{0}=0.40\,\mathrm{fm/c}$ (left plot) and a later time $\tau_{1}$ close to final freeze-out (right plot).
+We consider two snapshots, namely at the start time of the hydro evolution $\tau_{0}=0.40\,\mathrm{fm/c}$ (upper plot) and a later time $\tau_{1}$ close to final freeze-out (lower plot).
 The initial distribution has an elongated shape (just by accident, due to the random positions of interacting partons).
-One can clearly see that the final distribution is as well elongated, but perpendicular to the initial ones, as expected in a hydrodynamical expansion.
+One can clearly see that the final distributions are as well elongated, but perpendicular to the initial ones, as expected in a hydrodynamical expansion.
+More examples can be found in \cite{werner:2023-epos4-micro}.

+In EPOS4, as discussed in detail in \cite{werner:2023-epos4-micro}, we developed a new procedure of energy-momentum flow through the ``freeze-out (FO) hypersurface'' defined by $\epsilon_{\mathrm{FO}}$, which allows for defining an effective invariant mass.
+It decays according to microcanonical phase space into hadrons, which are then Lorentz boosted according to the flow velocities computed at the FO hypersurface.
+We also developed new and very efficient methods for the microcanonical procedure \cite{werner:2023-epos4-micro}.
+Also in the full scheme, including primary and secondary interactions, energy-momentum and flavors are conserved.